Subdivision Directional Fields: Background

-\paragraph{Inner products} Inner products on the function spaces are encoded as mass matrices $M$, where two elements $u,v$ in column vector form have the inner product $\langle u, v \rangle_\mathcal{P} = u^T M_\mathcal{P} v$ in some function space $\mathcal{P}$.
-We already defined $M_\mathcal{X}$ in Eq.~\ref{eq:conf-div}, and we further define $M_\mathcal{V}$ to be the diagonal matrix of \emph{Voronoi areas} of every vertex.
-We define $M_\mathcal{E}$ to be the diagonal matrix of \emph{diamond areas} supported on each edge, and $M_{\mathcal{E}^{\ast}}$ to have inverse diamond areas (See Fig.~\ref{fig:function-spaces}).
-Mass matrices for dual forms are the inverses to the mass matrices of the corresponding primal form.
+\paragraph{Inner products} Inner products on the function spaces are represented as mass matrices $M$, where two elements $u,v$ in column vector form have the inner product $\langle u, v \rangle_\mathcal{P} = u^T M_\mathcal{P} v$ in some function space $\mathcal{P}$. $M_\mathcal{X}$ is the mass matrix of space $\mathcal{X}$, comprising diagonal values of triangle areas for each component of the vector field, and we further define $M_\mathcal{V}$ to be the diagonal matrix of \emph{Voronoi areas} of every vertex.
+We define $M_\mathcal{E}$ to be the diagonal matrix of \emph{diamond areas} supported on each edge (See Fig.~\ref{fig:function-spaces}).
+Mass matrices for dual spaces are inverted mass matrices of the corresponding primal spaces.
 We note that $M_\mathcal{V}$ and $M_\mathcal{E}$ are in fact \emph{lumped} versions of the FEM mass matrices.
 This lumping is done to make them diagonal, and thus have simple inverses.
+We denote the $L_2$ norm of space $\mathcal{P}$ by $|| u ||_\mathcal{P} = \sqrt{\langle u, u \rangle_\mathcal{P}}$.